 However John The Apostle's father's name also began with a Z, Zebedee.
 And like the other disciples he did Baptize people.
 And was among the Disciples who had previously been a student of John The Baptist.
 So maybe sometimes oral traditions confused these two Johns?

-John The Presbyter is an obscure figure of early Christian mentioned by Papias sometimes confused with John The Apostle, partly due to both being associated with Asia minor.
-But I've been thinking, what is John The Apostle being linked to Asia minor/Ephesus at all is solely because of this John being confused with him?
+John The Presbyter is an obscure figure of early Christianity mentioned by Papias sometimes confused with John The Apostle, partly due to both being associated with Asia minor.
+But I've been thinking, what if John The Apostle being linked to Asia minor/Ephesus at all is solely because of this John being confused with him?
+(And I've now suggested this John was the Beloved Disciple but not one of the Twelve.)

 Johanan ben Zakai like John The Apostle is said to have been surrounded by students on his deathbed.
 And ben Zakai's last words were a prophecy of the coming of Messiah Ben David.

 The Talmud's dates could be muddled by wanting a clear succession and not wanting to have Johanan and Gamiliael II's eras overlap.
-Meaning maybe ben Zakai didn't till till the reign of Trajan.
+Meaning maybe ben Zakai didn't die till the reign of Trajan.
 So maybe Johanan ben Zakai is a corrupted oral memory of John son of Zebedee?
-On the other hand, I have recently become more open to a 67 AD date for when Revelation was written, just now preterists would use that date.
+On the other hand, I have recently become more open to a 67 AD date for when Revelation was written, just not how preterists would use that date.

 Gamaliel II (80-118) is noted for disputing with early Christians.
 In fact he seems to be the earliest known example of someone misusing Matthew 5:17 to support legalism.
 Perhaps it is under him this Apostacey began?